 The next step in his racing education beckoned and it came in the form of the highly-competitive national class of the British Formula Three series.
-Driving for the T-Sport team, it brought Perez his first single-seater title and promotion to the international class for 2008, when he again excelled, taking four wins, seven podiums and one fastest lap en route to fourth overall.
+Driving for the T-Sport team, it brought Perez his first single-seater title and promotion to the international class for 2008, when he again excelled, taking four wins, seven podiums and one fastest lap on his way to fourth overall.

 That year also brought his first taste of GP2 in the Asia Series, partnering another future F1 star, Vitaly Petrov, at Campos, and again he was winning - two victories, three podiums and a fastest lap saw him finish seventh overall, ahead of his debut in the main GP2 Series with Arden International in 2009.

-Five wins, seven podiums, one pole position and six fastest laps saw him complete the season second only to Maldonado in the standings, but before its end his eyes were firmly on Formula One for 2011.
+Five wins, seven podiums, one pole position and six fastest laps saw him complete the season second only to future F1 winner Pastor Maldonado in the standings, but before its end his eyes were firmly on Formula 1 for 2011.
 Sauber announced his signing before Perez had even tested with the team, something he did in November 2010 in Abu Dhabi.

 Though he was back for the European Grand Prix, he later admitted it took him several more races to fully recover, by which time Sauber’s 2011 car was falling behind in the mid-season development race.
 Despite all this, he finished the year 16th in the table with 14 points - a respectable enough rookie campaign and enough for Sauber to retain him for 2012.

-Unfortunately for Perez, it was McLaren's form that dipped in 2013, with the team failing to score a podium for the first time since 1980.
-His own best result was a fifth place in India, but with the Woking squad unconvinced by his form relative to benchmark team mate Jenson Button, Perez was dropped at the end of the year and moved instead to Force India for 2014.
+Unfortunately for Perez, it was McLaren's form that dipped in 2013, with the team completely absent from the podium for the first time since 1980.
+His own best result was a fifth place in India, but with the Woking squad unconvinced of his form relative to benchmark team mate Jenson Button, Perez was dropped at the end of the year and moved instead to Force India for 2014.